 But THIS is a tone:

-There is a world of difference between the two!
-Both are heard as a single pitch, but, while the frequency is just an acoustical "atom," the Tone is an elaborate acoustical molecule - one in which many interrelated frequencies contribute to a single over-arching feeling of sound.
+Both are heard as a single pitch, but the latter has DEPTH!
+While the frequency is just an acoustical "atom," the Tone is an elaborate acoustical molecule, one in which many interrelated harmonics contribute to a single over-arching feeling of sound.

 These two fundamental sounds, Tone and Noise, represent the furthest extremes of Harmony.
 The Tone is one-pitched sound; Noise is sound-without-pitch.
+Sound-as-structure and sound-as-mass.
 1 and 0.
-The form and un-form of our sound-world.
-The whole of our acoustical experience rests upon the distinction between these two extremes.
+Form and unform.
+The whole of our acoustical experience rests upon our distinction between these two extremes.

-To truly appreciate the enormity of Tone and Noise within our acoustical experience, one has to actually be outside, away from the intrusion of public speakers (always growing more and more inescapable as time goes on), and take note of the sounds which reach the ear.
+To truly appreciate the enormity of Tone and Noise within our acoustical experience, one has to actually go outside, away from the intrusion of public speakers (always growing more and more inescapable as time goes on), and take note of the sounds which reach the ear.
 One will soon find that all of these sounds can be neatly categorized into either a tone or a noise.
-The buzzing of cicadas, the blowing of wind, the rustling of leaves, the rolling of tires along pavement - these are all noises, blurs of pitchless sound.
+The crashing of ocean waves, the blowing of wind, the rustling of leaves, the rolling of tires along the highway, the roar of planes - these are all noises, vague blurs of pitchless sound.
 The singing bird, the chattering person, the car horn - each of these is a tone, a single fluctuating pitch buffered by a harmonic series.
-THIS is the world of sound in its purest, most untouched state, before the majority of people felt it necessary to fill every public space with incessant background music (totally against the will of those who enjoy their internal monologue).
+THIS is the world of sound in its purest, most untouched state, before the majority of people felt it necessary to fill every public space with incessant background music.
 This is the acoustical environment within which our ear developed and according to which it transformed itself.
 There were no intervals, no perfect-fourths, no perfect-fifths, no major triads; only Tone and Noise poised in violent contrast to one another.

-Nowhere else is the duality between Tone and Noise more clearly expressed than in our speech.
-Human speech always consists of a quick fluctuation between various Tone-timbres and Noise-ranges.
+Even in human speech, we do not yet escape from the rigid tone-noise duality.
+Human speech consists of a quick fluctuation between various Tone-timbres and Noise-ranges.
 "Ah," "Eh," "Ee," "Oo" and "Oh" are all tonal sounds which we distinguish according to their different timbres.
 "Ch" "Ss" "Tuh" and "Puh" are all noises which we distinguish according to their different ranges.
 In speech, therefore, we witness a prototype of Harmonic progression, a sequential ordering of the two basic sound-types, and a pushing of each one to the expressive limits allowed by the human voice.

-The dichotomy between Tone and Noise, then, is as fundamental to the ear as the dichotomy between Light and Dark is to the eye, and equally rife with spiritual meaning.
+Tone and Noise, therefore, form a dichotomy which as as fundamental to the ear as that between Light and Dark is to the eye, and equally rife with spiritual meaning!
 Our ear is not, as theorists are so eager to believe, a cold and mechanical interval-calculator; our ear simply recognizes the basic sound-forms that it evolved alongside.
 It does not measure out;it recollects.

-My answer to the Consonance problem is simple: Consonances are Tone-like sounds; dissonances are Noise-like sounds.
+My answer to the Consonance problem is simple: Consonance is Tonality.
+Dissonance is Noisiness.

 Say that a church-organist is having an off-day, and he accidentally starts the hymn by playing this chord:

-This sound is a clear dissonance.
-It consists of 6 separate tones - 6 ENTIRELY DIFFERENT PITCHES which fighting for the ear's attention.
-We have, then, a cluster of pitches which, heard together, are Noisy.
+Here is a true dissonance.
+The chord consists of 6 separate tones - 6 ENTIRELY DIFFERENT PITCHES which are all fighting for the ear's attention.
+Even though the tones are each consonant, in themselves, in relation to each other, they create a quasi-noise feeling.

 So, quickly fixing his mistake, the organist voice-leads to a strong consonance, a towering C-major chord: